 Step 1: Get a Good Understanding of the Standards to Which You Want to be Certified

 After ACT receives the payment, you will be contacted by an ACT certification officer to appoint a date for the initial inspection at the site of your operation.

-Following the inspection, you will receive a copy of the inspection report by email from the inspector.
+Step 5 Reviewing the Inspection Report and Addressing Non-Compliances ” Following the inspection, you will receive a copy of the inspection report by email from the inspector.
 If non-compliances were discovered, you are required to address them according to the conditions set in the report, i.e. proposing corrective measures, discontinuing the violations immediately.
 You need to promptly notify us of your corrective actions so that we can forward the report for review by our Certification Division.